Published: August 2019

 China is leading the product development efforts related to CAR-T cell therapies, in terms of number of active trials and supporting hospitals

-In the last 10 years, over 410 clinical trials, evaluating various types of CAR-T cell therapies, were registered across different geographies; interestingly, over 50% of these are trials are being conducted in China.
+In the last 10 years, over 410 clinical trials, evaluating various types of CAR-T cell therapies, were registered across different geographies; interestingly, over 50% of these trials are being conducted in China.

 Over to USD 13.8 billion invested by both private and public investors, since 2012